PyChina/weekly/content/Issue/issue-378.md

     + REAL PYTHON
     + video

 Python provides a logging system as a part of its standard library, so you can quickly add logging to your application.
-In this course, you’ll learn why using this module is the best way to add logging to your application as well as how to get started quickly, and you will get an introduction to some of the advanced features available.
+In this course, you'll learn why using this module is the best way to add logging to your application as well as how to get started quickly, and you will get an introduction to some of the advanced features available.

 (`是也乎:`